 Real estate consultant assists tax & audit firm in right-sizing two Midwest offices

-Plante Moran Cresa (PMC) oversees all the real estate needs of its affiliate Plante Moran, one of the nation’s largest accounting and consulting firms.
+Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, oversees all the real estate needs of its affiliate Plante Moran, one of the nation’s largest accounting and consulting firms.
 Plante Moran’s approach to office space is to use it to attract and retain talent and increase productivity while remaining cost effective.

 Chicago office consolidation

-Following a merger, PMC was tasked to cost-effectively consolidate two offices in Chicago, which appeared cost-prohibitive because both firms had approximately four years remaining on their leases.
+Following a merger, PMR was tasked to cost-effectively consolidate two offices in Chicago, which appeared cost-prohibitive because both firms had approximately four years remaining on their leases.

 Plante Moran’s new office space includes a beautiful multipurpose area for events, a large gated outdoor area, more natural light throughout the space, spacious common areas, lots of open meeting areas, and treehouse-like private offices.